Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Model Validation

 \subsection{Posterior Predictive Checks}

 Given the Bayesian model used here, a natural tool to assess our proposed model is to utilise posterior predictive checking.
-This is a widely used procedure where replicated data under the fitted Bayesian model is compared to the original observed data \cite{gelman2013bayesian}.
+This is a widely used procedure where replicated data under the fitted Bayesian model is compared to the original observed data \citep{gelman2013bayesian}.
 Following the notation of \cite{gelman2013bayesian} we define the posterior predictive distribution as

 where $\theta$ is the vector of parameters in the model.
 We can then draw replicated data from this distribution, namely we can simulate the result of a given match, given the covariates and each posterior draw of the model parameters.
 A failure of these replications to match the observed data can identify potential flaws in the model.
 These posterior predictive checks are often done using some generated quantity from the original dataset.
 Here, a natural quantity to consider is the number of games won by a focal player in the observed data.
-An extension of this is to consider the generated quantity corresponding to the rating evolution of a player over replicated datasets.
+An extension of this is to consider the generated quantity corresponding to the rating evolution of a player over replicated datasets, simulating each game result and then using these outcomes to construct the game history for future games.
 This is the quantity we will use for posterior predictive checking below.

 Given the size of our original dataset, creating thousands of posterior predictive replications of each game has large memory requirements.
 Instead, we will restrict our data to a selection of focal players in the GM cohort.
 For these players we utilise their 2000 most recent bullet games in the dataset.
 We will use the first half of this data to estimate the posterior distribution, before then simulating the results of the games in the second half, using each of the draws from the posterior and the value of $\tilde{x}_{ij}^{n}$ based on the simulated result of the previous game with this set of posterior draws.
 For each set of parameter draws from the posterior we can then compute the estimated ranking under a Glicko-2 rating system, similar to that used by Lichess.
 We use default values for the constant parameters in this model, which gives similar results to the (unknown) parameters used by Lichess.
 This gives us posterior predictive draws of the rating of a player over 1000 games, which we can then compare to the true evolution of these scores.